bhavith07/StartForgeAI/README.md

 it will be helpful for people who are going to start new startups.
-Added gemini intigration to the application. use api key in a .env file so it could use the api.
+Added gemini intigration to the application. use api key in a .env file so it could use the api. file should only contain the key nothing else.
 Currently its in development phase.